 StrataCode lets programmers build customizable software using code-processing which include code editing tools, transpilation, and language-to-language converters.
 It parses standard Java with full type-awareness and provides APIs to read and edit Java source code incrementally.
 The StrataCode language supports normal Java plus a few key syntax changes to support more declarative applications.
 Management UIs are created automatically from annotated application classes and objects, and customized using annotations and layers.
-The system provides all of the difficult features required by a fully customizable SaaS platform that supports excellent tooling and long-term code lifecycle management.
+The system provides many of the difficult features required by a fully customizable SaaS platform that supports excellent tooling and long-term code lifecycle management.

 This has been primarily a solo project, inspired by twenty years of building tools and frameworks and the desire for a system that offers architects maximum leverage for managing a complex system which is used and customized by a wide audience.
 Before releasing it to others, I wanted to to make it my preferred development platform and that's taken just about ten years to achieve.

 Another big requirement in my book is that frameworks are traceable for code editing, debugging, deployment, and runtime security and monitoring.
 This includes well designed, traceable error messages and log statements, static typing, toString methods to make stack traces readable.
 And tools for all formats that touch the domain model for automatic find-usages and refactoring.
 And where possible, industry standards are followed.
 It's important to find patterns and syntax that work well and are sustainable for customers but while also minizing the frequency and impact of incompatible changes.